Graphic Packaging Holding Company (GPK) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, May 20, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Graphic Packaging Holding Company ("Graphic Packaging" or the "Company") (NYSE: GPK) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., May 22, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Graphic Packaging Holding Company ("Graphic Packaging" or the "Company") (NYSE: GPK).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN GRAPHIC PACKAGING INVESTMENTS, CLICK HERE BEFORE JULY 6, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN GRAPHIC PACKAGING HOLDING COMPANY (GPK), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JULY 6, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?